LA PASTI CIUDAD DEL CUERPO (2023)

-In "La Plasti Ciudad del Cuerpo" the artist Amanda Gatti activates one of the external spaces of the Antonio Pérez Foundation with the idea of "dressing the city", in a notion of inhabiting this place as a body-installation.
+In "La Plasti Ciudad del Cuerpo" the artist Amanda Gatti activates one of the external spaces of the Antonio Pérez Foundation (Spain) with the idea of "dressing the city", in a notion of inhabiting this place as an installation.
 By incorporating objects/materials collected from the streets into the body, a functional displacement of these objects is produced, which, sometimes added together, establishes an excess, a visual accumulation characteristic of the urban environment.
-It is about exploring the possibilities of using these remains (those that we discard and depreciate), producing and evoking architectural figures.
+It is about exploring the possibilities of using these leftovers (those that we discard and depreciate), producing and evoking architectural figures.

+A live performance created and executed by the artistic duo Amanda Gatti and Pedro Mendes where the latter perfomed by moving and photographing while blinded by a mask.
 An excercise in voyeurism and sensoriality inspired by Surrealist imagery that aimed to both shed a critical light and provoke a rupture on the typical behaviour found in the enviroment of a nightclub - the place were the performance happened.

 As a performance created to happen in a nightclub, it takes inspiration from the cult film "Liquid Sky", by Slava Tsukerman.
 Bringing elements of transformation through makeup, the performer carries with her the head of a mannequin while she regurgitates an ironic text about conservatism, capitalism and the artistic medium.